wave-centre/cibig/docs/course_materials/SLURM/slurm.md

 ### Practice 4: Transfer your data from the storage server to the node in `/data` with `rsync`

-1. Using scp, transfer the folder `SHARE` located in `/projects/SLURM` into your working directory
+1. Using rsync, transfer the folder `SHARE` located in `/projects/SLURM` into your working directory
 2. Check your result with ls